Brightspace/test-reporting-node/README.md

 ##### Inputs

-* `reportPath`: path to output the reporter to, relative to current working directory.
+* `reportPath`: path to output the report to, relative to current working directory.
 Not required.
 Defaults to `./d2l-test-report.json`.
 * `reportConfigurationPath`: path to the D2L test reporting configuration file for mapping test type, experience and tool to test code.
 Not required.